Careers and Enterprise Programme

 What the school does to review published information

 There is robust curriculum review and evaluation each year as well as a gap analysis that is completed in line with the Gatsby benchmarks and compass tool for reviewing provision and action planning.
+The next review will be September 2019.

 Curriculum review across Key Stage 3 and Key Stage 4 and mapping of Careers activities across Secondary.